School / OneStep

 Research indicates that only approximately 20% of females in Grade 7 meet the recommended physical activity levels for youth and, by Grade, 11, less than 1% of females report meeting the standard.
 OneStep is one resource that schools can use to complement existing activities to encourage and support activity among youth.

-Be a participating school
+Be a OneStep Leader!

 The OneStep resource contains:

-• suggestions for linking the resource to existing programming and curriculum in schools to support existing activities
+• Suggestions for linking the resource to existing programming and curriculum in schools to support existing activities.

 Supporting school curriculum